Skip to main content

 A job that depends on historical accuracy should usually call more than one route: coverage first, then incidents or latency depending on the downstream risk.

-Treat data-quality responses as decision inputs for your pipeline.
-If a window is stale or interrupted, the application should narrow the request, delay, annotate the output, or stop.
-It should not silently interpolate missing market data.
+Treat these responses as decision inputs, not an optional monitoring sidebar.
+If a window is stale or interrupted, the application should narrow the request, delay, annotate the output, or stop; it should not silently interpolate missing market data.
+Before generating historical pulls, alerts, exports, dashboards, or model inputs, add a data-quality preflight.
+A single raw request can stay simple; anything that depends on historical accuracy should make quality state part of the implementation.

 Data quality guide